Is India Safe For Solo Female Travellers? My First-Day Scare & What I learnt

 Walk Confidently

-This way, you wonโt spend too much time looking at Google Maps and getting confused (if youโre anything like me youโll be spinning around in a circle in the middle of the street trying to figure out what direction the pointer is saying).
+This way, you won’t spend too much time looking at Google Maps and getting confused (if you’re anything like me, you’ll be spinning around in a circle in the middle of the street trying to figure out what direction the pointer is saying).

 Be Firm With People (Mainly Men)

-As a solo female traveller in India, youโll probably experience a lot of men coming up to you in an attempt to strike up a conversation.
 Whilst most people mean well and are just interested in having a conversation, it can get annoying after the 3rd or 4th time when you just want to get on with your exploring.

-I tried things such as โIt was nice to meet youโ and โlovely talking to youโ as a way of ending the conversation but this never seemed to work.
+I tried things such as “It was nice to meet you” and “lovely talking to you” as a way of ending the conversation, but this never seemed to work.
 Being 100% direct is the best way to end your interaction.

-If some men are making you feel particularly uncomfortable donโt be afraid to draw attention to yourself so that onlookers can help.
+If some men are making you feel particularly uncomfortable, don’t be afraid to draw attention to yourself so that onlookers can help.

-Wearing a wedding ring in India, even if youโre single, can be a smart move.
+Wearing a wedding ring in India, even if you’re single, can be a smart move.
 It will help you blend in and avoid unwanted attention, as married women often receive more respect and privacy.
-The ring can also help to deter any unwanted advances from men making your trip a little more comfortable and safer.

-As a woman, this one goes without saying, and I havenโt met many women who do this whether they are at home or in a foreign country.
-However, I think itโs still important to add to the list.
+As a woman, this one goes without saying, and I haven’t met many women who do this, whether they are at home or in a foreign country.
+However, I think it’s still important to add to the list.

 India can be extremely busy with people EVERYWHERE.
-I actually felt quite safe at night walking through the main parts of bigger cities amidst the hustle and bustle.
+I actually felt quite safe at night, walking through the main parts of bigger cities amidst the hustle and bustle.

 However, I chose not to walk down any smaller, less busy streets on my own or along quieter areas by myself at night.
 While some areas are super busy and lit up at night, others are dimly lit and much quieter, so I chose not to take the risk.

-Dont Drink Alcohol in Excess
+Don’t Drink Alcohol in Excess

-However, you might be able to find it in your hostels or hotels and one thing I learnt about the locals in India, is that they love a drink and a party.
+However, you might be able to find it in your hostels or hotels, and one thing I learnt about the locals in India is that they love a drink and a party.

-Whilst itโs highly unlikely that someone is going to hunt you down at your hotel or hostel because you mentioned it at a coffee shop, or tagged your location on Instagram, itโs not beyond the realms of possibility and it has happened to women before.
+Whilst it’s highly unlikely that someone is going to hunt you down at your hotel or hostel because you mentioned it at a coffee shop, or tagged your location on Instagram, it’s not beyond the realms of possibility, and it has happened to women before.

 I had quite a few people during my time in India ask me where I was staying.
-I would politely reply โOver there somewhereโ and point in a vague direction.
+I would politely reply, “Over there somewhere,” and point in a vague direction.
 Make sure you are extra careful about who you share important and private information with.

 Stay Vigilant During Large Festivals

-Every time I heard about a sexual harassment issue in India (groping etc) it had always happened at large festivals such as Holi etc.
+Every time I heard about a sexual harassment issue in India (groping, etc), it had always happened at large festivals such as Holi, etc.

 To minimise the risk of this happening, I would suggest celebrating these festivals in large groups that have a good proportion of men in them (as much as I hate to say this) or opting for smaller, less chaotic places to celebrate these festivals.